HadarPadael/FacyBook/README.md

 - Access the App:
   * If you're in user mode:
-    Open your browser and navigate to http://localhost:12345 to see Facybook in action.
+    Open your browser and navigate to http://localhost:PORT (PORT should be specified in the facyBook-server .env file) to see Facybook in action.
   * Otherwise, the react should automaticlly open the app in the browser in development mode.

 ## API Communication